uyennguyen0903/Detecting-Psychological-Diseases-Expert-Systeme/README.md

 4. The program will answer whether or not you're suffering any psychological problems.

 ## Report
-The report and details description about the project are written in French
+The report and detail description about the project are written in French